walquis/git-basics-team-project/thebook/src/session1.md

 > 1. What are the contents of HEAD's tree's first blob?

 ### Your Local Git repo and The Three Trees - or, "Intro to `git reset`"
+Six of the [top twelve stackoverflow questions](https://stackoverflow.com/questions?tab=Votes) are git questions!!
+(Last time I checked).
+For at least a couple of those, the answer is `git reset`.

 Using `git reset`, move changes back and forth locally between the [The Three Trees](objects-and-trees-exercise.md).

 #### LAB - Practicing with `git reset`